QualiSystems/BreakingPoint-Chassis-Shell-2G/README.md

 |bp-offline-dependencies-2G-x.x.x.zip|Shell Python dependencies (for offline deployments only)|

 # Importing and Configuring the Shell
-This section describes how to import the **BreakingPoint Chassis Shell 2G** and configure and modify the shell’s devices.
+This section describes how to import the **BreakingPoint Chassis 2G Shell** and configure and modify the shell’s devices.

 ### Importing the shell into CloudShell